michaelzheng67/Full-Stack-Stock-Algorithm/README.md

 Comes with UX/UI component where user is able to display localhost site by entering: uvicorn main app: --reload into terminal.

+Example of this app working: Amazon stock has gapped up 5% in premarket trading and has opened 5% higher compared to the last trading day's close price.
+The stock algorithm will detect this and add Amazon stock to the table of equities that will be traded today.
+We will wait to see the price movement of the stock in the first couple minutes of open to establish a price range.
+Then, we will send an order for when the stock is looking to breakout and sell at predetermined price.

 Notes:

 - When code is referring to the config file, that is simply a file of variables given to hide sensitive information (e.g alpaca api key password)